Kevin Malone: Seasons 5–6

 At the beginning of the season, Holly still believes Kevin is mentally challenged.
 When Angela berates Kevin over a mistake he made, Holly steps in; Kevin reveals he is not mentally challenged, which embarrasses Holly.

 In "Blood Drive," Kevin meets a woman named Lynn, but is awkward when talking to her.
 Andy, Jim, and Pam give him advice on wooing her in "Golden Ticket," and ultimately, he successfully asks her to dinner and a movie.
 They are later seen kissing in Michael's "Cafe Disco."
 In a deleted scene, Kevin reveals that he and Lynn had broken up.

 In "Casual Friday," Kevin brings a batch of his homemade chili upstairs to the office, only to drop the pot, causing chili to spill all over the floor in front of Erin's desk.
 He desperately tries to clean up the mess, only to drench papers and binders in chili while spreading it across the carpet.

+In "Scott's Tots," Michael tells Erin Hannon that Kevin had originally applied for a position in the warehouse.
+However, Michael decided to hire him as an accountant instead because he "had a feeling about him."

-In "The Delivery," Michael attempts to set Kevin up with the new receptionist, Erin Hannon, telling Kevin that she is interested in him.
+In "The Delivery," Michael attempts to set Kevin up with the new receptionist Erin, telling Kevin that she is interested in him.
 When Erin tells Michael that she likes Andy, not Kevin, Michael rudely tells Kevin that he is not good enough to date Erin, infuriating and confusing Kevin.
+Kevin reveals that he is a gourmand who has "cooked his way through Julia Child's cookbook."

 In "Secretary's Day," the office staff are amused by a video Oscar creates that compares Kevin's voice to Cookie Monster's.
 Kevin reports the video to Gabe, but the office ignores Gabe's attempts to stop the mockery.
 Ultimately, Kevin ends up impersonating Gabe.
 At the end of the episode, Kevin makes a video of Oscar as The Count, which only Michael finds funny.